by Wade Bourne

 It's the fourth quarter and the game is wearing long.
 Energy levels are waning, equipment is broken, but the outcome of the "contest" still hangs in the balance.
 A good final effort can tilt the game in your favor, and fortunately, there's plenty of time left to build on the score.

 I'm not talking football but duck hunting.
-The 2010-2011 waterfowl season is drawing to a close, but as Yogi Berra famously said, "It ain't over till it's over."
+Waterfowl season may be drawing to a close, but as Yogi Berra famously said, "It ain't over till it's over."
 Duck season doesn't end until the sun sets on the final day.
 Opportunities still abound, but fourth-quarter hunters have to try harder and hunt smarter to end the season on a high note.
 Ducks on the wintering grounds have been pressured for the past several months.
 They've seen and heard it all, and they've become doubly wary of decoys and calls.
 This means late-season waterfowlers must hunt the best way they know how.

 Here are seven tips from some of the savviest duck hunters in the country about how to make the fourth quarter of duck season a rally instead of a flop.
 Readers who follow their advice will be a lot more likely to end the season with a bang—or a bunch of them—instead of a bust.